GaloisInc/BESSPIN-Tool-Suite/fett/cwesEvaluation/injection/README.md

 - Fett sends the following values to the test program:
   1. The first offset: `0`.
   2. The first value: The EBREAK opcode.
-  3. The second offset:  `unixReturnPointerOffset`.
+  3. The second offset:  `inj1UnixReturnPointerOffset`.
   4. The second value: The address of `buf`.
 - The return of `stdin_test` will then jump to `buf`, but the OS will detect execution of non-executable memory and raise a segmentation fault.